marcelo-henrique-de-moura/sweep-io/README.md

 # v1.1 Changelog

--The game will now always have 10 bombs
+- The game will now always have 10 bombs
--No longer you can lose on your first click
+- No longer you can lose on your first click

-more features to be added
+more features to be added, including:

+- Timer (possibly with ReactJS)
+- More, bigger grids